All you need to know about Liver Transplantation

 Evaluation of abdominal abnormalities

-- Connecting vena cava; the portal vein; the common bile duct; the hepatic artery
+- Dissection of liver attachments: connecting vena cava, the portal vein, the common bile duct, the hepatic artery

 - Removing the native or diseased liver